-- Do not depress the accelerator and brake pedals at the same time during driving.
-If the brake pedal is depressed while driving with the accelerator pedal depressed, driving torque may be restrained. - Do not use the accelerator pedal or depress accelerator and brake pedals together to hold the vehicle on a hill.
+- Do not depress the accelerator and brake pedals at the same time during driving, as this may restrain driving torque. - Do not use the accelerator pedal or depress accelerator and brake pedals together to hold the vehicle on a hill.